milmazz/oban_hydro/README.md

 # Hydro

-Hydro include conveniences for developers that oversees Oban Workers and want to find areas to improve.
+Hydro includes conveniences for developers who oversee Oban Workers and want to find areas to improve.

 ## Installation